27th IOWA VOLUNTEER INFANTRY

 Highest Rank: Cpl.

-In Sept., 1862 the 5’9 ¼ farmer/laborer entered the U.S. Army as a corporal.
-By Nov., while at Cairo, IL he had contracted typhoid fever which resulted in his remaining there in the hospital while his regiment moved on.
-Returning to duty at the end of Feb., 1863 McKinnis requested- perhaps because he had been away from the 27th for an extended period of time and unable to perform necessary duties- and was granted a demotion to the rank of private.
-On 4/15/64 he would regain his corporal stripes.
+In September, 1862 John, 5’ 9 ¼” farmer/laborer, entered the U.S. Army as a corporal.
+By November, while at Cairo, IL Corporal McKinnis had contracted typhoid fever which resulted in his remaining there in the hospital while his regiment moved on.
+Returning to duty at the end of February, 1863.
+Corporal McKinnis requested- perhaps because he had been away from the 27th for an extended period of time and unable to perform necessary duties - and was granted a demotion to the rank of private.
+On 4/15/64 he regained his corporal stripes.

-In 1889 at age 51 years, John McKinnis applied for a government disability pension claiming having never fully recovered from typhoid fever contracted while in the army.
-The disease had since lead to his having problems with his eyes and kidneys.
-1900 found John McKinnis in Boulder, Col. 1915 has him in White Bluffs, Benton Co., WA.
-No details are available on these periods of his life.
+In 1889 at the age of 51 years, John applied for a U.S. Government disability pension claiming that he had never fully recovered from typhoid fever contracted while in the army.
+The disease had since lead to him having problems with his eyes and kidneys.

 Mt Lake Terrace, WA